kyma-project/serverless/components/serverless/README.md

    ```
 #### Alternative Remedy
 There is an alternative method for macOS that relies on [brew](https://brew.sh/).
-If you still see the `Invalid libgit2 version` error message on macOS follow these steps:
+If you still see the `Invalid libgit2 version` error message on macOS, follow these steps:

 1. Locate your brew's Cellar directory.